KannonZenetism/zenetism-field-physics/zenetism/glossary/gnostic-agnostic.md

 ## Agnostic-Gnostic

-The inverse formulation, "Agnostic-Gnostic," emphasizes opacity within the knower's own relation to knowing.
+The contra‑formulation, "Agnostic-Gnostic," emphasizes opacity within the knower's own relation to knowing.

 This formulation recognizes that:
 - meaningful resonance may be present,